Stop confusing markup and margin - see the real difference instantly

 Percentage added on top of your costs

 A contractor marks up a $10,000 job by 20% and charges $12,000.
 They think they're making a 20% profit margin.
 But the actual margin is only 16.7%.
 Over a year of jobs, that confusion can cost tens of thousands of dollars in lost profit.
+Our job cost calculator helps you estimate total costs accurately before you even apply a markup.

 Use markup for pricing - it's easier to apply to costs.
 Use margin to evaluate profitability - it tells you what percentage of revenue you're actually keeping.
 Just don't confuse the two when talking to your accountant or reviewing your P&L.